The Murky World of ZFC Zero Friction Cycling: Botched Testing, Frigged Results

 Kerin’s KMC chain checker is essentially a modified digital vernier caliper with jaws adapted to interface with the chain rollers.
 After consulting with two retailers, it appears the tool does not come with a calibration certificate or setting standard, and it’s claimed accuracy is 0.1mm, the screen displays measurements to 0.01 mm.

 Kerin claims that his testing can detect a measurable difference of 0.3% of 0.64 mm – equating to 0.0019 mm (2 microns).
-However, these results are 50 times more precise than the stated accuracy of his uncertified and uncalibrated measuring equipment, which has a tolerance of +/-0.05 mm.
-Even a Mitutoyo caliper, the benchmark in industry, has a certified accuracy of +/-0.02 mm, which is still far less precise than the accuracy Kerin is asserting.
-This does not take into account the level of user error associated with such devices either.
+However, these results are 50 times more accurate than the stated accuracy of his uncertified and uncalibrated measuring equipment, which has a claimed accuracy of +/-0.05 mm.
+Even a Mitutoyo caliper, the benchmark in industry, has a certified accuracy of +/-0.02 mm, which is still far less accurate than the accuracy Kerin is asserting.
+This does not take into account the level of user error associated with such devices either which will reduce their precision.

 When extrapolated over a full chain length of 116 links (approximately 1.47 meters), he asserts that his setup can detect a variance of just 0.22mm (the thickness of 2 sheets of paper) on a chain that is inherently flexible.